mamoore1440/personal-site/src/content/finished-parts/Logic.md

   8. Humans, Reality, and Time can be viewed at any scale with losing information
   9. Pareto efficiency is essentially impossible

-# Part 2: A Utopian World
+# Part 2: The Utopian Application
 ## Assumptions:
 * Humans
   * People prioritize Humanity and specifically maximizing Humanities Utility